Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Am not.
 Just saying: they should be both."
 Yan stood up with a push of his tail. "...We are."

 "No argument here.
 I think they know it too.
-I mean...why else would they be doing this?"
+I mean... why else would they be doing this?"

 Yan nodded, then grinned in mischief.
 "Also, Vemik *still* out-wrestle you any day!"

 Vemik trilled at that and bounced happily, while Jooyun chuckled gently.
-"Eh, we’ll see how long that lasts...there."
+"Eh, we’ll see how long that lasts... there."
 He closed the cold-box, then pressed a big shiny button on the side.
 The box made a hiss, and some fog poured out of a small hole on the side, and then it was still.

 He grabbed one handle, Vemik the other, and together they transferred it to the jump platform.
 It was bulky and surprisingly heavy, but neither of them had any problem moving it.